 If you hire a student from a foreign educational institute, you may also be eligible for the practice based learning scheme.
 You must have foreign education recognised by the Education Executive Agency (Dienst Uitvoering Onderwijs, in Dutch).
 You will then receive a statement on which Dutch training programme the foreign training programme corresponds with.
 Once you receive the statement you can apply for the subsidy.

-Extra subsidy for agriculture, hospitality and recreation
+Extra subsidy for specific sectors

 How to apply?

 You can no longer apply for the practice based learning subsidy scheme (in Dutch).
 The subsidy scheme is closed.

 This subsidy is administered by the Netherlands Enterprise Agency (RVO).
 Applications run according to the academic year and can be submitted at the end of the placement.